astriaorg/astria/specs/sequencer-app.md

   ||| which will receive the bridged funds. |

 * `BridgeUnlock`: transfers funds from a bridge account to a sequencer account.
-The signer of this transaciton *must* be the authorized withdrawer for this `bridge_address`.
+The signer of this transaction *must* be the authorized withdrawer for this `bridge_address`.
 Effectively similar to `Transfer`, it contains the following fields:

   | **Field** | **Type** | **Description** |